PolinaPavlovich/CONCLUS/README.md

 # ScRNA-seq workflow CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion

 ## How to install

+#Required R version: 3.4.0 <= R < 3.7.0
+#install.packages("devtools")
 library(devtools)
 install_github("PolinaPavlovich/CONCLUS")
 library(conclus)

 Note: if you install conclus on a local Linux machine you might need to install rJava.
 A simple instruction how to do it you can find here https://www.r-bloggers.com/installing-rjava-on-ubuntu/.
+On Windows PC, during the installation of conclus, in case if needed, R will return you a link to the website of Java Oracle to download the update.

 ## Introduction
 CONCLUS is a tool for robust clustering and positive marker features selection.